blink-claw-bot/faq.blink.sv/blink-circles/what-is-blink-inner-circles.md

-# What is Blink "Inner Circles?
+# What are Inner Circles"?

 Your **Inner Circle** consists of all the Blink users whom you have personally introduced to the world of Bitcoin by sending them their first satoshis from your Blink account to their Blink account.